zerothi/pythonsupport-page/docs/essentials_first/condensedidle.rst

    .. tab-item:: MacOS

-      #. to create a Python script, go to *File > New File* in IDLE menu.
+      #. to create a Python script, go to *File > New File* in the IDLE menu.

          .. image:: images/idle_mac2.png
             :width: 550